JuliaData/SplitApplyCombine.jl/README.md

  * `groupreduce`
  * `innerjoin` (chosen not clash with the existing `Base.join` for strings)

-Things intended to be implemented.
+Things intended to be implemented:

  * `leftgroupjoin` - somewhat like a SQL left outer join - creates keys existing in the first dataset and groups matching elements in the second dataset.
 If there is no match,